 2. Director Gus Van Sant was once attached to the project, and he wanted his "Good Will Hunting" star Matt Damon and Joaquin Phoenix to play the leads.
 Damon said no, arguing that it would be redundant to play a gay cowboy so soon after having starred in "The Talented Mr. Ripley" and "All the Pretty Horses."
 Jake Gyllenhaal has said he lobbied for the role of Jack Twist around that time, but he was still just 19 and largely unknown then.
 It would be another four years before he finally landed the role.

-3. In an interview with Gawker, director Ang Lee revealed that the movie's poster was inspired by another romantic film, "Titanic."4.
-When she arrived for her audition, Anne Hathaway was in full regal make-up and hair for "The Princess Diaries 2."
+3. In an interview with Gawker, director Ang Lee revealed that the movie's poster was inspired by another romantic film, "Titanic."

 5. Director Ang Lee won Proulx over during a visit to Wyoming, where the author lived.
 There, the Taiwan-born filmmaker dined at a restaurant with her and ordered an unfamiliar item off the menu: Rocky Mountain oysters.
 He had no idea what the regional delicacy was, much less that it came from a bull and not a mollusc.
 Proulx took a bite and quipped, "Women are not supposed to eat this."
 From then on, they were at ease with each other.